By using this site, you agree to the Privacy Policy and Terms of Use.

 Ghana Secondary Technical School becomes the first SHS in the country to deploy campus-wide WiFi, an Alumni IT Department, and a 100,000-ebook digital library—all in support of a hands-on extracurricular program built around robotics, AI, drones, and more.

-When Ghana Secondary Technical School (GSTS) opened its doors to students from five schools during its 2025 Homecoming Weekend last December, the event looked, on the surface, like any other alumni-led celebration.
+When Ghana Secondary Technical School (GSTS) opened its doors to students from four other schools during its 2025 Homecoming Weekend last December, the event looked, on the surface, like any other alumni-led celebration.
 But beneath the festivities lay something quietly historic: the public debut of STEMQUEST, an extracurricular pilot program that has rapidly become one of the most ambitious student-facing technology initiatives in Ghanaian secondary education.

 STEMQUEST is not a curriculum replacement.
 It does not sit inside the classroom timetable or compete with the Ghana Education Service’s national syllabus.
 It is, by design, an extracurricular program, one that enriches what students learn inside the classroom by giving them a space to experiment, and explore emerging technologies on their own terms.
 What makes it remarkable is not just what students get to do, but the infrastructure, governance, and alumni-driven muscle that has been quietly assembled to make it sustainable.